 The National Institute for Forest Products Innovation is committed to promoting and encouraging innovation in Australia’s forest and wood products industry.
-The Australian, South Australian and Tasmanian Governments combined initial commitment of $8 million has enabled the two National Institute for Forest Products Innovation Centres to be established.
-The Centres are based at Mount Gambier and Launceston, and exist to provide a major boost to the forest industries in those regions and the thousands of regional jobs they support.
-The South Australian Centre will be headquartered at the University of South Australia in Mount Gambier and the Tasmanian Centre at the University of Tasmania in Launceston.
+The Australian, South Australian, Tasmanian and Victorian Governments combined initial commitment of $12 million has enabled three National Institute for Forest Products Innovation Centres to be established.
+The Centres are based at Gippsland, Mount Gambier and Launceston, and exist to provide a major boost to the forest industries in those regions and the thousands of regional jobs they support.

-Both State Governments committed $2 million over the initial four years towards the operations of their local Centre, while the Australian Government committed $4 million at the project level between the two.
+The State Governments committed $2 million over the initial four years towards the operations of their local Centre, while the Australian Government committed $6 million at the project level between the three.
 Additional financial support is anticipated to be received from industry.
-The National Institute for Forest and Wood Products Innovation comprises two innovation Centres, each playing a vital role in supporting cutting-edge research, fostering collaboration, boosting innovation, increasing profitability, maintaining jobs and growing the market.
-Industry-driven regional advisory committees in South Australia and Tasmania work to determine each Centre’s research priorities and projects.
-The committees look to support world’s best practice projects that will have a tangible impact on the forest sector.
+The National Institute for Forest and Wood Products Innovation comprises three innovation Centres, each playing a vital role in supporting cutting-edge research, fostering collaboration, boosting innovation, increasing profitability, maintaining jobs and growing the market.
+Industry-driven regional advisory committees in South Australia, Tasmania and Victoria work to determine each Centre’s research priorities and projects.
+The committees look to support world’s best practice projects that will have a tangible impact on the forest sector